 Generally it is wise to wear loose fitting clothes that you will be able to move in as you may be required to do some exercises during the session.

 Your GP would have given you a form or would have sent it through to our office.
 You will be eligible for a predetermined amount of visits that is determined by your GP.
-Medicare will partly or fully fund your appointment.
-Our practice bulk bill most GP management plans and you will most likely have no gap fee to pay.
-Please contact our office if you require more information.
+Medicare will fund your appointment cost for physiotherapy but you will have to pay an admin fee with each physiotherapy visit.
+Exercise physiology appointments attract no admin fee.

 Yes, but rebates are dependent on what type of cover you are on.

 This will depend on your fund and your type of cover.
-We are not able to swipe your card to find out what it will be prior to processing the claim.
 Please contact your fund to find out.